 Worksheet 84.
-Tell him to write the area of the tangram pieces on the worksheet.
+Tell him to write the area of the tangram

 Tell him to look at the 10 outlines.
 Ask: Which ones do you think have the largest area?
 Tell him: Put a little x near the ones that you think are the largest.
 You will see how close your guess was when you finish the worksheet.
-Although area is referred to as "square" units, it is not necessary that it be in the shape of a square.
-Any two-dimensional shape will work.